turquoiseowl/i18n/README.md

 Here is how to use i18n in OWIN Web API projects:

-- Add reference to I18N.Owin.SystemWeb (available on NuGet as well)
+- Add reference to i18n.Adapter.OwinSystemWeb (available on NuGet as well)
 - Add reference to Microsoft.Owin.Host.SystemWeb.
-If you add I18n.Owin.SystemWeb from NuGet it should automatically add this for you.
+If you add i18n.Adapter.OwinSystemWeb from NuGet it should automatically add this for you.
-- No need for registering HttpModule in web.config file.
+- No need to register HttpModule in web.config file.
 - Add the following middleware registration into your startup sequence.

 ```